AdrianGHub/Card-Validation-Algorithm/README.md

 5. Open website on localhost with index.html file displayed.

-6. See the example(#examples) --> Enjoy! :sunglasses:
+6. See the [Examples](#examples) --> Enjoy! :sunglasses:

 ## Examples

-CardVerify code by using
+Having opened browser with mentioned file type your card number into input field and check if message says it's correct number.

 ```
 before validation: 4874742091150666